/manifest

-module handles front matter in markdown files. it parses a minimal, YAML-like syntax into plain JavaScript objects and primitives, and can also stringify objects back into front matter. built from the ground up to be lightweight and efficient, use it together with the other modules or independently in any JavaScript environment.
+the /manifest module provides Aubade’s front matter utilities. it parses a minimal, YAML-like syntax into plain JavaScript objects and primitives, and can also stringify objects back into front matter. the module is lightweight, designed to work on its own or alongside other Aubade components in any JavaScript environment.

 FrontMatter

-front matter in Aubade is represented by a minimal recursive type. values can be strings, booleans, nulls, arrays, or nested objects:
+front matter in Aubade is expressed with a minimal recursive type. values can be strings, booleans, nulls, arrays, or nested objects:

 type Primitives = string | boolean | null;